drvoss/visualstudio-docs.ko-kr/docs/vs-2015/modeling/adding-a-tracking-property-to-a-domain-specific-language-definition.md

     }
     ```

-## <a name="adding-custom-code-to-support-serialization"></a>Serialization을 지 원하는 사용자 지정 코드 추가
+## <a name="adding-custom-code-to-support-serialization"></a>Adding Custom Code to Support Serialization
- XML serialization에 대 한 사용자 지정 사후 로드 동작을 지 원하는 코드를 추가 합니다.
+ Add code to support the custom post-load behavior for XML serialization.

 > [!NOTE]
-> DSL 도구에서 생성 하는 코드는 `OnPostLoadModel` 및 `OnPostLoadModelAndDiagram` 메서드를 호출 합니다. 그러나 DSL 도구는 이러한 메서드를 구현 하는 코드를 생성 하지 않습니다.
+> The code that the DSL Tools generate calls the `OnPostLoadModel` and `OnPostLoadModelAndDiagram` methods; however, the DSL Tools do not generate code that implements these methods.

-#### <a name="to-add-code-to-support-the-custom-post-load-behavior"></a>사용자 지정 사후 로드 동작을 지 원하는 코드를 추가 하려면
+#### <a name="to-add-code-to-support-the-custom-post-load-behavior"></a>To add code to support the custom post-load behavior

-1. Serialization.cs 파일에 다음 코드를 추가 합니다.
+1. Add the following code to the Serialization.cs file.

     ```csharp
     using System;